Five Digital Tools for Nomads to Improve Marketing

 Furthermore, there are a few other tools that I use to run my business smoothly, to name some:

 PandaDoc/LegalZoom/Slack/Trello/WaveAccounting /Canva (For image creation/PDF/PPT etc., trust me you will love this tool).
 Divi WordPress theme for my website and landing pages.
-Yoast SEO/Icegram for lead capturing on BizProspex website.
+Yoast SEO/Icegram for lead capturing on the BizProspex website.
 UpWork for hiring freelancers for specific jobs.
 Grammarly for writing, Google AdWords and LinkedIn Ads to get clients.

 PS: I’m neither an affiliate marketer nor do I get any money to write about any of these companies.
 Rather, I’m a heavy user of all these tools and feel they are worth it.